samardolui/DisasterResponse/README.md

 * disaster_messages.csv: File containing 26248 messages from social media, news or direct sources.
 * disaster_categories.csv: File containing the category labels of the disaster messages.
 A message can belong to multiple categories.
 * process_data.py: This is basically an ETL pipeline, where we cleaned data and saved in a database.
-* DisasterResponse.db: Output of process_data.py script.
+* DisasterResponse.db: The output of process_data.py script.
 It's a database file where the script stores data.

 Model:
-* train_classifier.py: This is where the text were processed using NLP techniques and then a ML pipeline was trained on the data.
+* train_classifier.py: This is where we did the text processing using NLP techniques and then trained a machine learning pipeline on the data.
-* classifier.pkl: Output of train_classifier.py script.
+* classifier.pkl: The output of train_classifier.py script.
 It contains the trained model that can be used for making predictions.

 App:
 * run.py: Launches the web app which takes a message as an input and outputs the categories it belongs to.
-* templates: Contains the code for rendering the app in a web page.
+* templates: Contains the code for rendering the app on a web page.

 Images: Contains images used in this description file.